Therapies for relieving excess conditions Ginkgo and Hawthorn Berries

 Chinese herbalists would describe this herbal combination as a fire enhancing formula.
 It also enhances the earth and metal elements while reducing the wood and water elements.

-Ginkgo and Hawthorn combination has traditionally been used to treat poor circulation, atherosclerosis, vertigo, , , , diminished mental capacity, 's disease, diabetes and disorders.
+Ginkgo and Hawthorn combination has traditionally been used to treat poor circulation, atherosclerosis, , , tinnitus, , diminished mental capacity, 's disease, diabetes and skin disorders.

 This formula is commonly used in conjunction with butcher's broom, fish oil and the vitamin C family.